missionpinball/mpf-docs/howto/display/animate_widgets.rst

 -----------------------------------

 So far, every animation sequence we've looked at will just run through once and then stop.
-However, you can add ``repeat: true`` to the last step of an animation, and that will cause that animation to loop back to the begining and keep repeating.
+However, you can add ``repeat: true`` to the last step of an animation, and that will cause that animation to loop back to the beginning and keep repeating.

 Of course you can mix-and-match repeating animations with one time animations.
 For example: